2025

 Alison Crowther

-Sir Jonathan Marsden KCVO, FSA, former director of the Royal Collection and Surveyor of The Queen’s Works of Art, opened our An Evening with lecture series at Goodwood house on 21st October 2019 with an excellent talk entitled 'The Royal Collection in Three Dimensions; Adventures of a Sculpture Cataloguer.'
+Sir Jonathan Marsden, former director of the Royal Collection and Surveyor of The Queen’s Works of Art, opened our An Evening with lecture series at Goodwood house on 21st October 2019 with an excellent talk entitled 'The Royal Collection in Three Dimensions; Adventures of a Sculpture Cataloguer.'
 Guests were also able to enjoy the opportunity to view the State Rooms at Goodwood House.

 A huge thanks to Jonathan, the Duke of Richmond, Sally Lower, and everyone who attended the evening.